yoonghan/GraphQL-Redis-Node/README.md

 # Redis, GraphQL and NodeJS
-This example is to show the integration between redis and graphQL.
-GraphQL is a api to organize the any connection layer (but as far as i know it's only JSON), while Redis is a Database either on memory, session or persisted
+This example is to show the integration between Redis and GraphQL.
+GraphQL is a api to organize the any connection layer (but as far as i know it's only works with JSON responses), while Redis is a Database either on memory, session or persisted data.

 ## Install
-Install redis server.
+1. Install redis server.

-Install all packages with:
+2. Install all node packages with:
 ```
 npm run Install
 ```

 ## Execute
-Open 2 terminals with each running
+Open 2 terminals with each running:
 ```
   npm run start
 ```